cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 should use the least-permissive interface that provides the functionality they require.

-Note that you should always review the `bank` module code to ensure that permissions are limited in the way that you expect.
+Best practices dictate careful review of `bank` module code to ensure that permissions are limited in the way that you expect.

 ## Blacklisting Addresses